 Irving Berlin, a Russian Jewish immigrant to America, had served in the U.S. infantry during World War I.

-He wrote some of the country's most popular songs, including "God Bless America."
+He is also credited with writing some of the country's most popular songs, including "God Bless America."

 Just like the ones I used to know